Japanese submarine I-19: Sinking of USS Wasp and USS O'Brien

 On 15 September 1942, while patrolling south of the Solomon Islands during the Guadalcanal Campaign under the command of Commander Takakazu Kinashi, I-19 sighted and attacked the U.S. carrier Wasp, firing a spread of six torpedoes.
 Three of the torpedoes hit the Wasp, causing heavy damage.
 With power knocked out, Wasp’s damage-control teams were unable to contain fires.
 She was abandoned and scuttled.

 The remaining three torpedoes from the spread hit the U.S. battleship North Carolina and the destroyer O'Brien, the latter of which later sank on 19 October 1942 en route for repairs.
 North Carolina sustained significant damage and underwent repairs at Pearl Harbor until 16 November 1942.

 I-19's torpedo salvo sank an aircraft carrier and a destroyer and severely damaged a battleship, making it one of the most damaging torpedo salvos in history.

 "Tokyo Express"

 From November 1942 until February 1943, I-19 assisted with nocturnal supply and reinforcement deliveries and, later, evacuations for Japanese forces on Guadalcanal.
 Such missions by Japanese ships to Guadalcanal were called the "Tokyo Express" by Allied forces.

 Fiji

-Between April and September 1943, I-19 was stationed off Fiji.
-During this time, the submarine, under the command of Kinashi Takakazu, sank two Allied cargo ships and heavily damaged one.
-After sinking the SS William K. Vanderbilt on 16 May 1943, I-19 surfaced and machine-gunned the surviving crew members in their lifeboats, killing one of them.
+Between April and September 1943, I-19 was stationed off Fiji and took part in several transport missions and war patrols.
+During this time, the submarine saw successes against multiple American cargo ships.
+On 30 April, I-19 torpedoed and sank the Liberty Ship SS Phoebe A Hearst, then damaged SS William Williams.
+I-19 then sank the SS William L Vanderbilt, before she crippled the SS M H DeYoung, which could not be repaired and was decommissioned.